CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 repository.
 Our harvester will harvest your `codemeta.json` periodically.
 Tool providers *MUST* therefore ensure the `codemeta.json` is always kept up-to-date, especially the `version` property will by definition differ each release.
 This typically means regenerating and editing/updating it every release.
-As this may be cumbersome, it is *RECOMMENDED* to automate the regeneration part if you haved a continuous integration/deployment system.
-Howeveer, automating the editing is more problematic so there is an alternative:
+As this may be cumbersome, it is *RECOMMENDED* to automate the regeneration part if you have a continuous integration/deployment system.
+However, automating the editing is more problematic so there is an alternative:

 The alternative is that tool providers *MAY* add and commit a `codemeta-harvest.json` instead of a `codemeta.json`.
 This `codemeta-harvest.json` file contains only the subset of what you want to add/edit on top of the automatically extracted metadata.
 The only disadvantage is that, unlike `codemeta.json` which is by definition complete, this requires use of our harvester on the side of the user who wants to make actual use of the full metadata.